-If you watch the news at all or keep on current events, it can be pretty easy to loose faith in humanity.
-Then comes along someone that does something so selfless, it helps to put a little faith back in your fellow man.
+If you watch the news at all or keep on current events, it can be pretty easy to lose faith in humanity.
+Then comes along someone that does something so selfless it helps to put a little faith back in your fellow man.
 Andrew Herold just so happens to be one of those people.

-Andrew took a second gen Camaro that had been in his family for 30 years and turned it into a project entilted Passionately Pink.
+Andrew took a second-gen Camaro that had been in his family for 30 years and turned it into a project entitled Passionately Pink.
 Now pink is probably the last color you think of when you think of cars, but in this case pink is a truly amazing thing.
-You see Andrew built this car to help raise money for breast cancer.
-The car will be auctioned off at this years Mecum Auction in Dallas on September 6-8, and a large stack of green backs will be donated to the Save The Ta-Tas Foundation
+Andrew built this car to help raise money for breast cancer.
+The car will be auctioned off at this year's Mecum Auction in Dallas on September 6-8, and a large stack of greenbacks will be donated to the Save The Ta-Tas Foundation.

 Special thanks to Patrick Krupa Photography for the amazing pictures.